-Process Mode-S Air to Air Replies: 585-10R
+Process Mode-S Air to Air Replies: 585-3 585-1eR 585-1e

-Enables forwarding by the SBS-1 of Mode-S Air-to-Air Surveillance Replies (TCAS Replies).
+Enables forwarding by the SBS-3, SBS-1eR or SBS-1e of Mode-S Airto-Air Surveillance Replies (TCAS Replies).
 As these contain altitude information, this may enable BaseStation to display the altitude of non-ADS-B but Mode-S equipped aircraft, even when they are outside the coverage of Mode-S radar stations.

-Enabling this feature will significantly increase the amount of data transmitted from the SBS-1eR to the PC, and hence the bandwidth required when connecting over a network.

-This feature is available currently available only on the SBS-1eR and will also require a firmware update if the firmware build number displayed by the Help > About BaseStation menu is less than 517.
+- Enabling this feature will significantly increase the amount of data transmitted from the SBS-3 or SBS-1eR to the PC, and hence the bandwidth required when connecting over a network. - This feature is available currently available only on the SBS-3 and SBS-1eR and will also require a firmware update on the SBS-1eR if the firmware build number displayed by the Help > About BaseStation menu is less than 517.